A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Numerical experiments for the FHN model

-In Figure \ref{fig:paths}, we report paths of the $V$-component of the FHN model generated under different values of the time step $\Delta$, but using the same underlying pseudo random numbers.
+In Figure \ref{fig:paths}, we report paths of the $V$-component of the FHN model generated under different values of the time step $\Delta$.
 An increase in $\gamma$ leads to an increase in the frequency of the oscillations, and thus in the number of released spikes.
 Both splitting methods yield almost overlapping paths as $\Delta$ increases, preserving thus the qualitative dynamics of the model, independently of the choice of the intensity parameter $\gamma$.
-In contrast, both tamed Euler-Maruyama methods underestimate the frequency and overestimate the amplitude of the neuronal oscillations as $\Delta$ increases, for both values of $\gamma$ under consideration.
+In contrast, the TEM method underestimates the frequency and overestimates the amplitude of the neuronal oscillations as $\Delta$ increases, for both values of $\gamma$ under consideration.
 For similar observations regarding tamed methods, we refer to \cite{Kelly2017,Kelly2018}.
-Note also that their paths already start deviating from the reference paths for $\Delta=2\cdot 10^{-3}$, performing thus worse than the truncated Euler-Maruyama methods.
+Note also that the paths btained under the TEM method already start deviating from the reference paths for $\Delta=2\cdot 10^{-3}$, performing thus worse than the TrEM and DTrEM methods.
+Since $\epsilon=0.05$, the quantity $\Delta^*$ required for the PTrEM method (see Section~\ref{sec:7:1}) equals $1/\epsilon^{-5}=3.125 \cdot 10^{-7}$.
+We then observe that this method produces the desired paths only for very small time steps ($\Delta=2 \cdot 10^{-8}$ in Figure \ref{fig:paths}) and fails for the other values of $\Delta$ under consideration.

 For a deeper investigation of the neuronal spiking dynamics, we consider the spectral density of the $V$-component, which takes into account its autocovariance, and thus the dependence of the membrane voltage on previous epochs.
 It is given by